helxplatform/translator-devops/helm/plater/Readme.md

 Volume for neo4j is of type `Host` but can it supports `nfs` by setting the value in `values.yaml`.

+It is also possible to avoid creation of PV by setting `createPV` in `Values.yaml` to `false`.
+But the volume claims would expect the persistent volume to be created before with the chart name.

 To run chart use :

 ```shell script
 $ helm -n <namespace> install plater ./
 ```